South Dakota Hunting License: Cost, Requirements & How to Apply

 Species Method Start Date End Date Notes

-White-tailed Deer Firearms (East River) November 15 November 30
+White-tailed Deer Firearm (East River) November 21 December 6 2026 dates

 Discounts & Exemptions